What is COBRA?

 Who is eligible for COBRA insurance?

 Under federal law, employees who work for an organization with 20 or more full-time equivalent employees (FTEs) and participate in their employer-sponsored group plan are eligible for COBRA continuation of coverage.
-If your health benefits covered your employees’ spouses and dependents, COBRA may also apply to them.
+If your health benefits cover your employees’ spouses and dependents, COBRA may also apply to them.

-Many states have expanded COBRA requirements to apply to organizations with fewer than 20 FTEs.
+Many states have expanded COBRA requirements to apply to organizations with fewer than 20 FTEs, which this article will dive into later.

 Qualifying events for COBRA